postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-troubleshooting_monitors.md

 Postman always syncs your monitors with your collections in the Postman app.
 As a result, you can debug in the app locally, while your monitors are updated on our servers, seamlessly.

 The Postman console in the monitors web view is the best way to debug monitors.
-Click the failed monitor, and review the relevant logs under the **Console Log** tab.
+You can click the failed monitor, and review the relevant logs under the **Console Log** tab.

 Check out some tips and tricks for [debugging in the console](/docs/postman/sending_api_requests/debugging_and_logs).